 Applying For A Non-Resident Elk License | Montana

-While quietly navigating the trails of Dancing Bear Ranch on a recent summer evening, a client and I came around a corner to see 3 mature Bull Elk proudly flaunting their velvet-covered antlers.
-That encounter got us talking about the hunting of course, and triggered a conversation around non-resident Elk license in Montana.
-What I have provided below is a high-level summary of our conversation and my basic understanding regarding the topic.
+While quietly navigating the trails of Dancing Bear Ranch on a summer evening a few years back, a client and I came around a corner to see three mature Bull Elk proudly flaunting their velvet-covered antlers.
+Of course, that encounter got us talking about the hunting and triggered a conversation around nonresident Elk tags in Montana.
+What I have provided below is a high-level summary of our discussion and my basic understanding of the topic.

-Each elk-hunting unit is a defined geographical region within the state.
-Each unit is managed differently, respective to factors such as the population and health of the overall elk herd, bull to cow ratio’s, and if the unit is being managed for quality or quantity.
+To start, each elk-hunting unit is a defined geographical region within the state.
+Each unit is managed differently, respective to factors such as the population and health of the overall elk herd, bull to cow ratio, and if the unit is being managed for quality or quantity.

 For special permits, the bonus point system is used.
-A bonus point system is simple, in that your name goes in the draw one extra time for every bonus point you have.
-You can obtain bonus points through purchase ($20) if you are unsuccessful in your special permit draw.
-Because Montana “squares” their Bonus points, a hunter who has not drawn for 5 consecutive years would have their name in the hat 25 extra times for an upcoming draw and while someone with no points can draw a special permit, the individual with the higher amount of bonus points has greater odds of drawing the special permit.
+A bonus point system is simple in that your name goes in the draw one extra time for every bonus point you have.
+You can obtain bonus points through purchase if you are unsuccessful in your special permit draw.
+Because Montana “squares” their Bonus points, a hunter who has not drawn for five consecutive years would have their name in the hat 25 extra times for an upcoming draw, and while someone with no points can draw a special permit, the individual with the higher amount of bonus points has greater odds of drawing the special permit.

-While the deadline for applying for the 2020 season has come and gone, we are only a short 7 months away before you need to have your application in for next year.
-The deadline is around the first of April and the full license fee of $1046 for an elk/deer combo license (or $884 for the elk combo license) will not be charged until you draw.
+The deadline for a nonresident to apply for tags is around the first of April, and the full license fee of just over $1000 for an elk/deer combo license will not be charged until you draw.